Coexisting With Coyotes

 Seasonal behaviour that influences an increase in coyote sightings

-Winter during mating periods (Jan-Feb), Spring during den selection/pup rearing (Mar-July), and Fall-Winter during dispersal of pack members will also affect the number of sightings a resident observes a coyote.
-Each canid individual/family responds uniquely to seasonal milestones.
+Winter during mating periods (Jan-Feb), Spring during den selection/pup rearing (Mar-July), and Fall-Winter during the dispersal of family members will also affect the number of times a resident observes the same or a different coyote.
+Each canid individual and/or family responds uniquely to seasonal milestones.
 Dispersal may occur throughout a young coyote's life while remaining in the home range.

 By promoting respect, compassion, and safety education throughout our community about these intelligent, adaptable keystone species, we can safely coexist with coyotes.
 Coyote Vocalizations are a coyote’s specialized means of communicating danger, locating pack members, defending territory, and survival skills for pups.
 Vocalizing acts as an effective 'canid GPS'.
 Their series of high-pitched yips, barks, and howls can be heard more frequently during certain times of the year.
 A pair of coyotes often sounds like a chorus to the inexperienced listener.
 This phenomenon is called the 'beau geste effect'.
 The coyote vocalization example was generously provided by Harry Foster who resides on the Ottawa River in Ontario.